dolphindb/Tutorials_EN/database.md

 Partitioned databases can significantly reduce latency and improve throughput.
 * Partitioning makes large tables more manageable by enabling users to access subsets of data quickly and efficiently, while maintaining the integrity of a data collection.
 * Partitioning helps the system utilize all cluster resources.
 Data can be partitioned to multiple nodes and a task can be divided into multiple subtasks on these nodes.
 With distributed computing, these subtasks can be executed simultaneously to improve performance.
-* Partitioning increases system availability.
-As partition replicas usually reside on different physical nodes, if a partition copy becomes unavailable, the system can use other replicas.

 ## 2. The differences between DolphinDB and MPP databases regarding partitions